SOLO DEVISED WORK

 "The character of Poison Ivy was my earliest role model and it is no surprise that I am the woman I am today because of her symbolic influence on me.
 My parents would find me ensnaring furniture with my green feather boa whilst blowing invisible magic dust into the air.

 Poison Ivy was a luscious reflection of life and death.
 She represented all things natural, all things sensual, and all things ephemeral.
 She brought me down to earth and provoked me into questioning my own mortality.
-She led me to collect crystals, imbue myself geography and reminded me to stay in tune with the natural cycles of my body.
+She led me to collect crystals, study geography and reminded me to stay in tune with the natural cycles of my body.

 This photo was taken on my 7th birthday party right before I had learnt about the Izmit earthquakes in Turkey that occurred.

 That was the day I tried to understand natural disasters and dying.
 It is my earliest and darkest memory of fear.
 The event had catalysed a deep desire to discover how to transmute loss into light, through love, art and creativity.
 The greatest gift grief can give is gratitude.

 My multi-faceted art has always been a mystical reflection on the purposes of my soul and skin and the beauty of connection."

 Stardust: A piece of poetry performance art in 2018.